 Copeland’s latest books are the YA paranormal romance Kingdom Journals Series including Kingdom of Embers and Kingdom of Darkness.
 In the first two journals, you read a first-person account of two modern-day witches, and their path to finding out who they are and why they are special.
 The third and fourth books of the series, Kingdom of Honor and Kingdom of War, are due out in September of 2017 and June of 2018, respectively.

 An avid runner and paranormal fan, Tricia enjoys hiking, trivia, and Scrabble.
 She loves creating videos and posts trailers for her books on YouTube.
-You find these videos and connect with Tricia and other readers on Facebook, Instagram, Twitter, and Pinterest, below.
+You can find these videos and connect with Tricia and other readers on Facebook, Instagram, Twitter, and Pinterest below.
 Her newsletter gives you a first-look at all her newest content including covers, pre-orders, advance reader copy books, special events, and blog posts!

 Tricia's books are published by her own publishing company, True Bird Publishing LLC.
 Founded by Tricia in 2015, True Bird's first publication is Is This Me?, released May 29, 2015.
 True Bird now carries seven total books including the most recent, Kingdom of Darkness.
 True Bird's logo, shown below, features her daughter's art.